Hackuarium/simple-spectro/README.md

 ### The case

 The case is done using FreeCAD.
 This software looks rather complex at first but has the huge advantage that all the parameters may be set in an internal spreadsheet.
 This allows to design parametric boxes that can be easily changed and updated.

-We are still improving it a little bit but the top part of the obx is in 'top.stl'
+Currently we have 2 vesions of the box:
+* the open-box can be easily open to understand the way it works
+* the closed-box is designed to be screwed and possibly done by milling aluminium.

 ### The software